bongiozzo/musica_mustdie/output/band_cromags.md

 # Cro-Mags

-Дискография
+## Дискография

-"The Age Of Quarrel" 1986, Hardcore
+### "The Age Of Quarrel" 1986, Hardcore

-"Best Wishes" 1989, Hardcore
+### "Best Wishes" 1989, Hardcore

-"Alpha-Omega" 1992, Hardcore
+### "Alpha-Omega" 1992, Hardcore

+1. See The Signs
+2. Eyes Of Tomorrow
+3. The Other Side Of Madness (Revenge)
+4. Apocalypse Now
+5. The Paths Of Perfection
+6. Victims
+7. Kuruksetra
+8. Changes

+ Harley
+ John
+ Doug
+ Gabby
+ Dave

+Music By Harley Flamagan & CRO-MAGS
+Lyrics By H.Flamagan & J. Joseph
+Produced By Harley Flamagan
+Engineered By Tom Soares
+Recerded At Normandy Sound

+(p)&(c) 1992 CENTURY MEDIA Records

-"Near Death Experience" 1993, Hardcore
+### "Near Death Experience" 1993, Hardcore

+1. Say Good-Bye To Mother Earth
+2. Kali-Yuga
+3. War On The Streets
+4. Death In The Womb
+5. Time I Am
+6. Reflections
+7. Near Death Experience
+8. The Other Side Of Madness

+All Music & Lyrics Written By CRO-MAGS
+Produced By Harley Flanagan
+Engineered By Tom Soares, Phil Greene & Josh Charuokas Recorded At Normandy Sound, RI
+And Unique Studios, NYC

+(p)&(c) 1993 CENTURY MEDIA Records

-"Hard Times In An Age Of Quarrel (Live)" 1994, Hardcore "Revenge" 2000, Hardcore
+### "Hard Times In An Age Of Quarrel (Live)" 1994, Hardcore

+### "Revenge" 2000, Hardcore

 ## Отношения с другими группами